key4hep/k4MarlinWrapper/doc/starterkit/k4MarlinWrapperCLIC/CEDViaWrapper.md

 ## Setting up an environment

-The following steps have been tested with the Key4hep nightly builds release which can be setup using
+The following steps have been tested with the latest Key4hep release which can be setup using
 ```bash
 source /cvmfs/sw.hsf.org/key4hep/setup.sh
 ```